energywebfoundation/ew-credentials/packages/vc-verification/README.md

 # VC Verification

 ## Description
-This package provides implementation for verification of Verifiable Credential and OffChainClaim.
+This package provides implementation for verification of Verifiable Credential and RoleEIP191JWT.
 The verification can be done for issuer or revoker authority, credential proof and revocation verificaiton.
 [`@energyweb/vc-verification`](../vc-verification/) is a typescript module.

 {vc-verification} is a component of the [Energy Web Decentralized Operating System](#ew-dos)